weblicht/curb/src/components/GenericDisplay/README.md

 There are a few conventions to be aware of when using these components.

+### Higher and lower level components

-1. There is a distinction between lower-level and higher-level generic components.
+There is a distinction between lower-level and higher-level generic components.

    - Lower-level generic components are short wrappers around raw HTML elements (e.g. `Button`), and generally have a similar name to the